-We are pleased to partner with The National WWII Museum on a tour of England, exploring the storied airfields of the Mighty Eighth Air Force.
-This tour is a one-of-a-kind journey led by expert local guides and special guests along the way.

-This unique tour of East Anglia incorporates meetings with local farm families who have carried on the stories of the Air War by lovingly restoring and maintaining the bases that at one time transformed pastures into "bomber country."
+Dear Friend of the Museum, I invite you to join a tour of England, exploring the storied airfields of the Mighty Eighth Air Force.
+This tour is a one-ofa-kind journey led by expert local guides and special guests along the way.
+STEPHEN J. WATSON This unique tour of East Anglia incorporates meetings with local farm families who have carried on the stories of the Air War by lovingly restoring and maintaining the bases that at one time transformed pastures into "bomber country."
 Listening to the tales of the American boys who flew and fought, visiting the museums they have built in old concrete control towers, and standing on the observation deck at Thorpe Abbotts, get closer to the Air War than anywhere else in the world.
 These people appreciate the sacrifices the American bomber boys made for them.
 That's what motivates them to maintain, without expectation of gain, the bases they rebuilt on the soil of their ancestors.
 In London, learn more about the Royal Air Force and stand where history was made beneath the streets where Churchill and his cabinet directed the war effort.

-Join your fellow U.S. Naval Academy Alumni and Friends on this exclusive tour to honor the heroic young Americans who were part of the "friendly invasion" of England.
+Honor the heroic young Americans who were part of the "friendly invasion" of England.
 This deeply moving experience connects you to the Bomber Boys who flew and fought to end the war, at last.
+Sincerely, Stephen J. Watson President & CEO, The National WWII Museum Bringing history to life Visit St. Clement Danes Church, the spiritual heart of the Royal Air Force in London, England.